priyalrdesai99/geo_reminder/README.md

 ## Introduction

-In the dynamic realm of mobile applications, the Gemomindr project stands at the forefront—a transformative initiative redefining task management.
+In the dynamic realm of mobile applications, the Geo-Reminder project stands at the forefront—a transformative initiative redefining task management.
 Our primary focus is on crafting foundational elements that drive application efficiency, specifically creating a robust database schema and integrating Firebase services.
 This involves establishing the groundwork for efficient CRUD operations and incorporating Firebase Cloud Messaging to ensure timely push notification delivery.

 ## Overview of Work Done